NREL/WETOStack/docs/software_quality.md

 ### Approachable style

-An extensible software is approachable.
+An extendable software is approachable.
 Convoluted code is difficult to understand quickly.
 Understand what it means to "grok" and strive to construct software that can be easily grokked (https://en.wikipedia.org/wiki/Grok).

 > *Grok* means "to understand", of course, but Dr. Mahmoud, who might be termed the leading Terran expert on Martians, explains that it also means, "to drink" and "a hundred other English words, words which we think of as antithetical concepts.
 'Grok' means *all* of these.
 It means 'fear', it means 'love', it means 'hate' – proper hate, for by the Martian 'map' you cannot hate anything unless you grok it, understand it so thoroughly that you merge with it and it merges with you – then you can hate it.
 By hating yourself.
 But this implies that you love it, too, and cherish it and would not have it otherwise.
 Then you can *hate* – and (I think) Martian hate is an emotion so black that the nearest human equivalent could only be called mild distaste.